 We suggest using Merino wool undergarments, as they are thin, but keep you cozy.
 They have sweat-wicking properties to help to keep you dry, no matter how tough the hike gets.

-Check out a full range of base layer options that’ll keep you warm on the trails.
+Here is a full range of base layer options that’ll keep you warm on the trails.

 At the pinnacle of a hike up Avalanche Peak, you reach the 10,566-foot summit, and it can get pretty chilly.
 Plus, afternoon thunderstorms are a frequent hazard, so you’ll want a jacket that keeps you dry.